RajeshMajumder97/academic-website/content/home/skills.md

 - description: 'I am using R  for the last 5 years'
   name: R

-- description: 'I have 3 years experience using Late and Excel VBA'
+- description: 'I have 3 years experience using Advanced Excel & Excel VBA'
   name: 'Excel & Excel VBA'

 - description: 'I am using SQL  for the last 6 months '